 Rather than having to explain a situation while feeling emotional, it could be helpful to have looped in the people in charge of providing a safe, healthy, and positive working environment.

-Frequently Asked Questions & Responses That May Come Up
+Questions That May Come Up & How to Respond

 You will likely encounter a wide assortment of questions and responses when you come out.
-Your replies may look different than the ideas below, so make sure to add your own voice.
 Remember to establish your boundaries of what questions you will or won’t answer firmly in place before beginning a conversation about your coming out.
 A canned response of, “I don’t feel comfortable answering that question right now” should suffice, too.

 How Do You Know You’re X (Gay, Trans Queer, Etc.)?
 Are You Sure?